The Abelian-Nonabelian Correspondence for $I$-functions: The quasimap -function

-is constant.
-Let $F_{\beta}$ denote the component of the fixed locus of $QG_{\beta}$ corresponding to quasimaps that have a unique basepoint at $[0:1]$.
-It is a closed substack of $QG_\beta$ because it is (a component of) the fixed locus of a torus action on a Deligne-Mumford stack.
-Let $ev_{\bullet}:F_{\beta} \rightarrow V\sslash G$ send a quasimap to the point in $V\sslash G$ that is the image of the constant map \eqref{eq:constant}.
-Then we can define the $I$-function of $V\sslash_{\theta}G$ as a formal power series in the $q$-adic completion of the semigroup ring generated by the semigroup of $\theta$-effective classes on $(V, G)$.
+must be constant.
+Let $F_{\beta}(Z\sslash G)$ denote the component of the fixed locus of $QG_{\beta}(Z\sslash G)$ corresponding to quasimaps that have a unique basepoint at $[0:1]$ (it may not be connected).
+We will omit the space $Z\sslash G$ from the notation when there is no danger of confusion.
+Let $ev_{\bullet}:F_{\beta} \rightarrow Z\sslash G$ send a quasimap to the point in $Z\sslash G$ that is the image of the constant map \eqref{eq:constant}.
+Then we can define the $I$-function of $Z\sslash_{\theta}G$ as a formal power series in the $q$-adic completion of the semigroup ring generated by the semigroup of $\theta$-effective classes.

-\begin{definition} The (small) $I$-function of $V\sslash_{\theta} G$ is
+\begin{definition} The (small) $I$-function of $Z\sslash_{\theta} G$ is